samuelmuniz/Hands_On_Rl/README.md

     Reset the environment
     Reset the buffer
     Repeat until the end of the episode:
-        Compute and store in the buffer the action probabilities Sample the action based on the probabilities Step the environment with the action
+        Compute action probabilities
+        Sample the action based on the probabilities and store its probability in the buffer Step the environment with the action
         Compute and store in the buffer the return using gamma=0.99 Normalize the return